A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 ## Installation instructions:

 - This GUI does not require installation.
 However, MATLAB must be installed prior to utilizing this software.
-- Download the .m and .fig files and store them in a local folder.
+- Download the .m, .fig and .p files and store them in a local folder.

 ## Operation:

 - Connect the NFC reader or NeuroLux PDC box.
 - Open the .m file in MATLAB and hit the run button to open the GUI.
 - Select the serial port to establish communication with the hardware.
+- Detailed operation modes, such as configuration and operation of the devices, are described in the manuscript.

 ## Microcontroller programming: